On September 17th, 2018, IBM Watson Media (formerly Ustream) will be sunsetting free streaming.

 In addition, the Watch and Discovery experience, found at ustream.tv/explore/all, will be retired as part of this transition.
 That will happen in September, after free streaming has been shut down.
 This will not impact individual channel pages, which will still exist.

 We apologize for any inconvenience this may cause.
-IBM Cloud Video will be improving the professional plans to include a greater array of features, increased video storage and expanding the number of channels per account.
+IBM Watson Media will be improving the professional plans to include a greater array of features, increased video storage and expanding the number of channels per account.
 You can read about these features should you choose to upgrade or sign up for a plan in the near future.

 [note: free streaming has been extended to September 17th, 2018, from its original sunset date of August 1st]